Applying from inside the UK

 Accessing the visa application form

-If you are currently in the UK and are permitted to extend your Tier 4 or student visa, or are applying to switch from another permitted visa category, then you should do so via the UK Government website.
-Take time to read through the guidance, and when you are ready to start your application form, select 'Extend your visa', followed by 'Apply to extend your stay' which can be found half way down the page.
+If you are currently in the UK and are permitted to extend your student visa, or are applying to switch from another permitted visa category, then you should do so via the UK Government website.
+Take time to read through the guidance, and when you are ready to start your application form, select 'Extend your visa', followed by 'Start now' in green at the bottom of your page.

 When you create an application you will be sent a link via e-mail.
-You must keep this link safe as you will need it to log in to your application at a later date.
+You must keep this link safe as you will need it to log in to your application.

 Application process

-If you are extending your Tier 4 or student visa to continue on the same course, the application must be made before your current visa expires.
+If you are extending your student visa to continue on the same course, the application must be made before your current visa expires.
 If you are changing institutions or starting a new course, applications can be made up to six months before your programme start date as noted on your CAS.
 Any application made before this point will automatically be refused.
-Please contact the Visa Advice & Compliance team for further advice via the Student Portal under FAQs then 'International Students in the UK'.
+If you are currently in the UK and are permitted to extend your student visa, or are applying to switch from another permitted visa category, then you should do so via the UK Government website.
+Take time to read through the guidance, and when you are ready to start your application form, select 'Extend your visa', followed by 'Start now' in green at the bottom of your page.

 When starting the application you might be invited to use the UK Immigration ID App which will remove the need to attend a biometric appointment centre.
 If you cannot use the app, then once you have completed the form, applicants will then be directed to UKVACS website to book an appointment to attend a biometric centre in person, where they will enrol their biometric information.
 The website will indicate the latest date the appointment can be booked for, during busy periods there can be longer delays in getting an appointment.
 All applicants whether or not they have used the app will still need to upload documents on the UKVACS site.